-Mailing address: The University of Texas at Austin, Graduate Program, Center for Women's and Gender Studies, 2505 University Avenue Stop A4900, Austin TX 78712
+Mailing address: The University of Texas at Austin, Graduate Program, The Department of Women's, Gender, and Sexuality Studies, 2505 University Avenue Stop A4900, Austin TX 78712

-E-mail: cwgs@austin.utexas.edu
+E-mail: wgss@austin.utexas.edu

-URL: https://liberalarts.utexas.edu/cwgs/graduate-studies/
+URL: https://liberalarts.utexas.edu/wgss/graduate-program/

-The mission of the Center for Women's, Gender and Sexuality Studies (CWGS) at The University of Texas at Austin is to promote research, teaching, and learning that centers the categories of gender and sexuality, recognizing that experiences of gender and sexuality are also inextricable from race, nationality, caste, disability, and socio-economic class.
-Through rigorous intersectional and feminist scholarship, decolonial and feminist teaching, and creative and public-facing programming, we seek to articulate, analyze, and critique relationships among gender, sexuality, power, knowledge, oppression, and liberation.
+The mission of the Department of Women's, Gender, and Sexuality Studies (WGSS) at The University of Texas at Austin is to promote research, teaching, and learning that centers the categories of gender and sexuality, recognizing that experiences of gender and sexuality are also inextricable from race, nationality, caste, disability, and socio-economic class.
+Through rigorous intersectional and feminist scholarship, decolonial and feminist teaching, and creative and publicfacing programming, we seek to articulate, analyze, and critique relationships among gender, sexuality, power, knowledge, oppression, and liberation.
 We seek to be an international resource for research, teaching, and learning, cultivating intellectual spaces where students, faculty, and community can produce and proliferate knowledge about gender and sexuality that will create a more equitable and just world.